Last Updated on March 25, 2022 by Real Men Sow

-However, I now realise I was short-sighted and guilty of giving the beans some preferential treatment.
+Last week, I wrote a post excitedly telling the world that planting in July and August are great months for beans, peas and other vegetable seeds.
+However, I now realize I was short-sighted and guilty of giving the beans some preferential treatment.

 Perpetual Spinach and Chard

 A sowing now of these leafy, cut and come again greens should see you in crops for the whole of winter.
-They’re incredibly easy to grow and very hardy.
+Perpetual spinach is incredibly easy to grow and very hardy.

 The seeds are best sown straight into the ground, where they will germinate within a week this time of year.
 Thin out to a few inches apart and keep watered until established.

 I like to start spring greens off in pots during August and September, to transplant when 15cm or so high.
 I sow seeds every couple of weeks, so to get a staggered harvest towards between January and March.

 Hispi and January King are my favourites, having always found them reliable and hardy.